Internal Control and Risk Management

 The Code of Ethics is supported by Group compliance policies covering best practice with respect to anti-bribery and corruption, anti-money laundering, anti-facilitation of tax evasion, competition, conflict minerals, trade compliance, data privacy, whistleblowing, treasury and financial controls, anti-slavery and human trafficking, document retention, joint ventures, diversity and inclusion, environmental, human rights, supply chain, biodiversity and water.

-The implementation of the Code of Ethics and Group compliance policies is supported by a combination of risk assessment requirements, training and ongoing monitoring to ensure their effectiveness for the Group.
-Taken together, these initiatives have enhanced our business’s effectiveness at identifying and managing risks and have promoted and embedded a more risk-aware culture.
-Further details on the Group’s management of risk can be found in the Risk management section on pages 28 to 30 of the 2023 Annual Report.
+The implementation of the Code of Ethics and Company compliance policies are supported by a combination of risk assessment requirements, training and ongoing monitoring to ensure their effectiveness for the Group.
+Taken together, these initiatives have enhanced our business’s effectiveness at identifying and managing risks, and promoting and embedding a risk-aware culture.
+Further details on the Group’s management of risk can be found in the Risk management section on pages 34 to 36 of the 2024 Annual Report.

 Melrose’s reputation for acting responsibly plays a critical role in its success as a business and its ability to generate shareholder value.
 We maintain high standards of ethical conduct and take a zero-tolerance approach to bribery, corruption, modern slavery and human trafficking and any other unethical or illegal practice.
 We are committed to acting professionally, fairly and with integrity in all business dealings and relationships, within all jurisdictions in which we operate.
-Further details of the Group’s stance and focus on ensuring effective stewardship in respect of key environmental, social and governance matters are set out in the Sustainability review on pages 43 to 93 of the 2023 Annual Report.
-Supporting our compliance policies are a comprehensive online training platform, an industry-leading whistleblowing reporting facility and a data-driven risk reporting dashboard providing increased risk management visibility and trend analysis to senior management and the Audit Committee.
+Further details of the Group’s stance and focus on ensuring effective stewardship in respect of key environmental, social and governance matters are set out in the Sustainability review on pages 51 to 99 of the 2024 Annual Report.
+Supporting our compliance policies are a comprehensive online training platform, an industry-leading whistleblowing reporting facility and a top-down, bottom-up risk management process providing risk management visibility and trend analysis to senior management and the Audit Committee.
 The integrity of the compliance framework is further reinforced by the use of independent compliance reviews where required.

 Download our Tax strategy